epfl-ada/ada-2021-project-madam/README.md

 ├─── data: (Content .gitignored) Folder to store the processed quotes ├─── data_processed: Folder to store the data from the various analyses in Data_story_analysis.ipynb ├─── src
-│   ├─── contractions.py: table necessary to expand contractions
-│   ├─── load_models_data.py: automatically download all packages from nltk and spaCy │   ├─── prep_pipeline.py: a pipeline to process quotes and create a DataFrame with the features for analysis │   ├─── prep_utilities.py: NLP tasks and engineer features for the dataset │   ├─── sampling_data.py: generate a 1/20 sample of all quotes │   ├─── text_scores.py: measure the complexity of the quotes │   └─── thematic_processing.py: clustering quotes by topics ├─── Data_Prep.ipynb: Milestone 2 notebook
+│   ├─── contractions.py: table necessary to expand contractions (ended up not using it for Milestone 3) │   ├─── load_models_data.py: automatically download all packages from nltk and spaCy │   ├─── prep_pipeline.py: a pipeline to process quotes and create a DataFrame with the features for analysis │   ├─── prep_utilities.py: NLP tasks and engineer features for the dataset │   ├─── sampling_data.py: generate a 1/20 sample of all quotes │   ├─── text_scores.py: measure the complexity of the quotes │   └─── thematic_processing.py: clustering quotes by topics with LDA (ended up not using it for Milestone 3) ├─── Data_Prep.ipynb: Milestone 2 notebook
 ├─── Data_story_analysis.ipynb: Milestone 3 notebook
 ├─── README.md: [ERROR] Infinite Recursion :)